GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ⬆️ Improved

 ### ✅ Added
-- Now you can configure the style of `AttachmentMediaActivity`.
+- Now you can configure the style of `AttachmentMediaActivity`
+- Added `streamUiLoadingView`, `streamUiEmptyStateView` and `streamUiLoadingMoreView` attributes to `ChannelListView` and `ChannelListViewStyle`
+- Added possibility to customize `ChannelListView` using theme.
+Check `StreamUi.ChannelListView` style.

 ### ⚠️ Changed